-Prepare your summer salad dressings in advance and keep in glass jars in the fridge.
+Prepare these super salad dressings in advance and keep in glass jars in the fridge.
 When you need to create a quick salad, the dressing is done and ready to enhance all the delicious seasonal flavours you have thrown together in the bowl.
 It’s a game changer.

 Let’s talk sandwiches.
 School Sandwich I gave up on sandwiches for a while – I had lived on Vegemite and Kraft cheese sandwiches at school for so long.
 It was the ultimate school lunchbox go to sandwich in Australia in the late 70’s.
 I am sure I thought that I was cool having the cheese … Continue reading Sandwiches: the classic chicken sandwich